What Is a Restrictive Modifier? (with Examples)

 - My brother Mark, who lives in London, is visiting on Saturday.
 (This is a non-restrictive modifier.
 We already know which of my brothers we're talking about.
 The text in bold is just additional information.
 That's why it's offset with commas.)

-Adverbial Restrictive Modifiers and Other TypesRestrictive modifiers are not always adjective clauses.
+Adverbial Restrictive Modifiers and Other TypesRestrictive modifiers are not always adjective clauses, like those in the examples above.
 There are many other types.
 For example:

 - My brother with a house in London is visiting on Saturday.
-(This is a prepositional phrase functioning as an adjective.)
+(This is a prepositional phrase functioning as a restrictive modifier (specifically, a restrictive adjectival phrase).)

 - Take the cake out of the oven when the alarm sounds.
-(This is an adverbial clause functioning as an adverb of time.)
+(This is an adverbial clause functioning as a restrictive modifier (specifically, a restrictive adverb of time).)

 - I'm leaving because it's raining.
-(This is an adverbial clause functioning as an adverb of reason.)
+(This is another example of an adverbial clause functioning as a restrictive modifier (specifically, a restrictive adverb of reason).)

 - My vase